 Surveillance data.
-Conduct an in-depth review for polio across the country to analyse risk and determine the quality and sensitivity of the current surveillance system.
-Include a review of AFP indicators at lowest applicable administrative level, including AFP detection, stool adequacy, NPENT isolation rates and the non-polio AFP (NPAFP) immunization profile for the last five to 10 years at least.
+Conduct an in-depth review for polio across the country to analyze risk and determine the quality and sensitivity of the current surveillance system.
+Include a review of AFP indicators at lowest applicable administrative level, including AFP detection, stool adequacy, and the non-polio AFP (NPAFP) immunization profile for children 6-59 months, for the last three to five years.
 Also consider evidence of implementation of recommendations for surveillance strengthening from recent programme or surveillance reviews.

-Further investigation in the community and health facilities are time- and resource-intensive, and so require close coordination with the relevant poliovirus laboratory to prepare for any surge requirements.
-Unless otherwise indicated, the strategies below should only be implemented as part of the field investigation following detection of a new unclassified VDPV case or newly positive environmental sample (VDPV or WPV) in an area that has not had documented transmission within the past 12 months (i.e. an index case or sample).
+Further investigation in the community and health facilities are time and resource intensive, and so require close coordination with the relevant surveillance and laboratory colleagues to prepare for any surge requirements.
+Unless otherwise indicated, the strategies below should only be implemented as part of the field investigation following detection of a new unclassified VDPV case or newly positive environmental sample (VDPV or WPV) in an area that has not had documented transmission within the past 12 months.